conrad/Holograf/docs/API and COMPILER.md

-# SuspiciousPi API and Compiler
+# Holograf API and Compiler

 The goal of the compiler is to create a representation of the program state over time It accomplishes this by performing four tasks: